 Support available at WCP and WPP for pupils with SEND

 Both schools employ professionals such as Speech and Language Therapists, an Educational Psychologist and professionals from outside agencies such as the Complex Communication Team.
 These professionals will work closely with teachers and teaching assistants to advise on the teaching and learning for pupils with SEND.

-At WP you should contact Miss Sam Carney (Yrs.
-Nursery-6) and Mrs Anita Heer (ESC pupils).
-At WCP you should contact Mrs Lyn Corden (Yrs.
-Nursery-6) and they will answer any questions you have regarding your child’s learning and progress.
+At WCP you should contact Mrs Deborah Rock (years Nursery – 6).
+At WPP you should contact Miss Sam Carney (years Nursery – 6) and Mrs Anita Heer (ESC pupils) and they will answer any questions you have regarding your child’s learning and progress.